tell me who we were

 buy the book:

-To order a signed copy from the author’s local independent bookseller, use the link for Andover Bookstore below and request author signature and/or personalized dedication in the Comments field on their website.
+To order a signed copy from the author’s local independent bookseller, use the link for Andover Bookstore and request author signature and/or personalized dedication in the Comments field on their website.

 “Arresting … McQuade writes with perceptive elegance.